seandinwiddie/sdin.dev/coaching/outreach_sequences.md

     Could automating specific processes (like quoting, job tracking, or QC documentation) unlock significant value for Hardy Machine?

     I'd be happy to share some specific ideas in a brief strategy call.
-You can book a time directly here: [Link to your Calendly or scheduling tool, or use: mailto:sean@sdin.dev?subject=Strategy%20Call%20Request%20-%20Hardy%20Machine]
+Simply reply to this email or text me at 530-638-3238 to set up a time.

     Best regards,